xding78/Sharing/glossary_draft.rst

 .. _MicroChain Monitor:

 **MicroChain Monitor** |br|
-SCS Monitor is a SCS node monitoring MicroChain status.
+SCS_ Monitor is a SCS node monitoring MicroChain status.
 MicroChain owner can use this SCS node to monitor MicroChain status and get data from MicroChain.
 Only the owner of MicroChain can add monitors.

 .. _mining:

 **Mining** |br|
-Due to the cryptographic nature of cryptocurrencies, an enormous amount of computing power and specialized hardware would be required to verify the transactions.
-People who solve transactions get some cryptocurrency in exchange for computing power.
-The whole process is known as mining.
+Mining is the process by which transactions_ are verified and added to a blockchain.
+This process of solving cryptographic problems using computing hardware also triggers the release of cryptocurrencies.

 .. _Multi-Signature:

 **Multi-Signature** |br|
-aka multisig, The addresses that enable several parties to need more than one key to authorize the transaction.
+Multi-Signature (multisig) is the addresses that enable several parties to need more than one key to authorize the transaction_.
 These addresses have much higher resistance to theft.

 N
 ---

+.. _nodes:

-.. _Node:
+.. _node:

 **Node** |br|
-refers to any computer, connecting to the blockchain network.
+A node refers to any computer connecting to the blockchain network.

 .. _Non-Fungible Token:

 **Non-Fungible Token** |br|
-Special kind of cryptographic token that represents a unique digital asset, which is not interchangeable.
-It is in contrast to cryptocurrencies or utility tokens fungible in nature.
+A non-fungible token is a special kind of cryptographic token that represents a unique digital asset, which is not interchangeable.
+It is in contrast to cryptocurrencies or utility tokens fungible_ in nature.

 O
 ---

 .. _Oracle:

 **Oracle** |br|
-helps to communicate data with Smart Contracts by connecting the blockchain and real world.
-The Oracle searches and checks events and provides such details to the smart contract on the blockchain.
+An oracle — in the blockchain sense of it — is a software application that verifies real-world occurrences (such as a shipment of banana’s) and submits this information to blockchains.
+Oracles are basically data transformers and transmitters, converting real-world occurences into data for blockchains.

 .. _Off-Ledger currency: